DennisU/anvils-demo/README.md

 So the team turns to Rundeck.
 The scripts are plugged into Rundeck jobs.
 The catalog rebuild job is now run automatically by Rundeck each night and the appropriate notifications are sent.
 Also, the Ops team has given business managers the ability to run the job on demand if they need an update sooner than the next scheduled nightly run.

-Also, because the ops team uses [HipChat](http://www.hipchat.com) for a shared running chat log, notifications should also be configured to send job status there.

 ## Controlling Access: Logins and access control policy

 The rundeck instance is configured with several logins (user/password),